Climate change in Virginia: Coastal ecosystems

-"The loss of tidal marshes could harm fish and birds that depend on a marsh for food or shelter.
-Marine organisms and small insects that feed in marshes are key sources of food for crabs, rockfish, and other commercially important fisheries.
-Striped bass, bluefish, sea trout, and summer flounder move into and out of marshes for food and shelter.
-Many birds inhabit the most vulnerable marshes along Chesapeake Bay, including great blue heron, bald eagle, American black duck, and snowy egret.
-Marshes along the Atlantic coast provide forage for shorebirds, such as sandpipers and plovers, and several species of ducks and geese spend the winter in these marshes".
+The loss of tidal marshes has the ability to cause harm to the fish and birds that depend on these marshes for food and/or shelter.
+The small insects and marine organisms that reside in the marshes are important food sources for rockfish, crabs, and other commercially important species.
+The bluefish, sea trout, striped bass, and summer flounder will go in and out of these marshes for shelter and food.
+Along the Chesapeake Bay, various birds inhabit the most vulnerable marshes, like the bald eagle, great blue heron, snowy egret, and American black duck.
+The marshes along the Atlantic coast provide forage for shorebirds like sandpipers and plovers.
+There are also several species of geese and ducks that winter over in the marshes.

-"The loss of bay beaches would remove key habitat for diamondback terrapin, which nest on these beaches.
-Other species that depend on bay beaches include horseshoe crabs, tiger beetles, sand fleas, snails, and several crab species.
-The loss of those species would remove important sources of food for birds.
-Changing temperatures could also disrupt ecosystems.
-If water temperatures exceed 86°F during summer, eelgrass could be lost, which would remove habitat for summer flounder, blue crab, and bay scallop.
-Brants, canvasback ducks, and American black ducks would also lose a food source".
+Bay beaches are a key habitat for the diamondback terrapin, which uses these beaches as nesting ground.
+Losing bay beaches would not only cause harm to the terrapin, but also to tiger beetles, sand fleas, snails, several crab species, and horseshoe crabs.
+When these species disappear, birds would lose an important food source along with them.
+The changing temperatures would also disrupt ecosystems, as if water temperatures exceed 86°F in the summertime, eelgrass would be at risk of being lost.
+This would cause a loss of habitat for the summer flounder, bay scallop, and the blue crab.
+Canvasback ducks, brants, and American black ducks would also lose a source of food.